bigwiv/Biopython-cn/en/chr04.rst

     >>> edited = record[:20] + record[21:]

-Now, for an example with features, we°Øll use a GenBank file.
+Now, for an example with features, we‚Äôll use a GenBank file.
 Suppose you have a circular genome:

 .. code:: verbatim